Cheesy Beefy Mac – Get your kids to eat their vegetables! Serve them this beefy mac and cheese dish that is chock full of vegetables.

 I imagine there are as many variations of macaroni and cheese as there are cooks.
 And, of course, that’s exactly what this is.
 Another macaroni and cheese recipe.
 Or is it?
 Hmmm.
-You might want to look a little deeper, because this beefy mac and cheese is low-fat and full of vegetables!
+You might want to look a little deeper because this beefy mac and cheese is low-fat and full of vegetables!
 And you could pack even more in there if you wanted.

 All you need to accompany this hearty, low-fat macaroni and cheese is some bread and a salad.
 Let’s get started!

 I don’t have as many step-by-step photos for you this time.
-I was trying out a new lens on my camera and, well, let’s just say it didn’t go real well.
+I was trying out a new lens on my camera and, well, let’s just say it didn’t go very well.
 However, this is so straight-forward a recipe I don’t think you’ll need much help.
 Really.
 If you do, just email me at [email protected] and I’ll be glad to answer any questions.

 Preheat oven to 350.